 Page

-Academic Calendar 3
+Academic Calendar

 Siena College Description 4

 Admission Information 7

-Tuition and Fees 11
+Tuition and Fees

-Academic Information and Regulations 14
+Academic Information and Regulations

-Undergraduate Degree Requirements 16
+Undergraduate Degree Requirements

-Courses of Instruction 37
+Courses of Instruction

-Multidisciplinary Majors, Minors, Certificates, and Courses 38
+Multidisciplinary Majors, Minors, Certificates, and Courses

-School of Liberal Arts Courses 54
+School of Liberal Arts Courses 59

-School of Business Courses 136
+School of Business Courses

-School of Science Courses 160
+School of Science Courses

-Military Science and Leadership Department 198
+Military Science and Leadership Department

 Off Campus Opportunities

-Pre-Professional Studies 202
+Pre-Professional Studies

-Affiliation/Articulation Agreements and Cooperative Programs 202
+Affiliation/Articulation Agreements and Cooperative Programs

-Special Programs 208
+Special Programs

-The Siena Community 211
+The Siena Community

-Student Services 216
+Student Services

-Career Services 220
+Career Services

-Financial Aid 221
+Financial Aid

-State and Federal Aid Programs 238
+State and Federal Aid Programs

-Officers of the College 257
+Officers of the College

-Faculty 262
+Faculty

-Index 268
+Index

-Map of the Siena Area 270
+Map of the Siena Area

-Right to Modify: All information in this publication pertains to the 2011-2012 academic year to the extent that the information was available on the catalog preparation date.
+Right to Modify: All information in this publication pertains to the 2012-2013 academic year to the extent that the information was available on the catalog preparation date.
 The information in this catalog is not to be intended as creating a binding contract between the student and Siena College.
 The College reserves the right to change requirements and regulations as necessary at any time without prior notice.
 This includes the right to modify admission and academic requirements, to change courses, graduation requirements, tuition, fees, and any other regulations affecting the student body.

-ACADEMIC CALENDAR SEP Г 2011 -AUGUST 2012

-September 2011 March 2012

-5 Labor Day 12-16 Winter Recess

-6 First Day of Classes 9 Mid-semester Grades Due

-13 Last Day to Add a Course 23 Last Day to Drop with a 'W' Grade

-13 Last Day to Change from Credit to Audit 23 Last Day to Exercise Pass/Fall Option

-October 2011 April 2012

-10 Columbus Day (Fed, NOT Siena Holiday) 5,6, 9 Easter Recess

-14 (Siena) President's Holiday 16 Last Day to Drop with 'WP' or 'WF'

-28 Mid-semester Grades Due 30 Last Day of Classes

-November 2011 May 2012

-4 Last Day to Drop with a 'W' Grade

-4 Last Day to Exercise Pass/Fall Option 1 Reading Day

-2-5, 7- 8 Final Exams

-23-25 Thanksgiving Recess 13 Commencement

-28 Last Day to Drop with 'WP' or 'WF' 14 Summer Session 1, 3 and 4 begin

-28 Memorial Day Holiday- No Classes

-December 2011 June 2012

-12 Last Day of Classes 8 Last Day to Complete 'I' grade from Spring

-13 Reading Day 8 Summer Session 1 Final Exams

-14-17, 19- 20 Final Exams 11 Summer Session 2 Begins

-Thin Shall 22 Summer Session 3 Final Exams

-January 2012 July 2012

-16 MLK Day 4 Independence Day - No Classes

-17 First Day of Classes 6 Summer Session 2, 4 Final Exams

-18 Last Day to Complete 'I' grade from Fall

-24 Last Day to Add a Course

-24 Last Day to Change from Credit to Audit

-February 2012 August 2012

-10 (Siena) President's Day Holiday

-20 Washington's Birthday (Fed, NOT Siena Holiday)

-masimgion s bir maay (rea, ito i siena nonay) l
+ACADEMIC CALENDAR SEPT 2012-AUGUST 2013

+September 2012 March 2013

+3 Labor Day

+4 First Day of Classes 15 Mid-Semester Grades due

+10 Last Day to Add a Course 22 Last Day to Drop with a "W" Grade

+10 Last Day to Change from Credit to Audit 22 Last Day to Exercise Pass/Fail Option

+25-29 Spring/Easter Break

+October 2012 April 2013

+12 Holiday 1 Last Day of Easter Break

+26 Mid-Semester Grades Due 22 Last Day to Drop with "WP" or "WF"

+November 2012 May 2013

+2 Last Day to Drop with a "W" Grade 6 Last Day of Classes

+2 Last Day to Exercise Pass/Fail Option 7 Reading Day

+8-11, 13-14 Final Exams

+21-23 Thanksgiving Recess 19 Commencement

+26 Last Day to Drop with "WP" or "WF" 20 Summer Session 1, 3 and 4 begin

+27 Memorial Day Holiday- No Classes

+December 2012 June 2013

+10 Last Day of Classes 14 Last Day to Complete 'I' grade from Spr

+11 Reading Day 14 Summer Session 1 Final Exams

+12-15, 17- 18 Final Exams 17 Summer Session 2 Begins

+28 Summer Session 3 Final Exams

+January 2013 July 2013

+21 MLK Day 4 Independence Day - No Classes

+22 First Day of Classes 12 Summer Session 2 and 4 Final Exams

+24 Last Day to Complete "I" Grade from Fall

+28 Last Day to Add a Course

+28 Last Day to Change from Credit to Audit

+February 2013 August 2013

+21-22 Holidays